eclipse-openj9/openj9/doc/compiler/jitaas/Build.md

 ```

 The only new addition to the build process for JITaaS is to protbuf schema files.
 These are supposed to be build automatically, but it keeps getting broken by upstream changes to openJ9.
 So, if you get errors about missing files named like `compile.pb.h`, try building the make target `proto` by adding the word `proto` to the end of the make command above.

-## VM

-See https://www.eclipse.org/openj9/oj9_build.html.
-The only difference is you need to check out the JITaaS code instead of upstream OpenJ9.

 ## DOCKER